tytydraco/yessleep/out/I_had_a_house_that_eats_the_dead_It_became_an_Airbnb_for_killers.md

 “Are you going to make him go away?”

 I put my head in my hands.
-“I don’t know.”
+“I don’t know how.”

 That night, the man’s snores filled the house.
 They were almost inhumanly loud, as if a hibernating bear had taken up residence downstairs.